EN / TR

 Fail2Ban Integration

-I use a mix of local snapshots for quick fixes and encrypted cloud backups for real disasters.
-If the server dies, my data survives.
+Mix of local snapshots for quick fixes and encrypted cloud backups for disasters.

 Observability & Logs